Skip to Content

 There is no train station in San Giovanni Rotondo.

 There is no train station in San Giovanni Rotondo.
-Trains from Bari Centrale train station run to Foggia daily, and from Foggia to San Giovanni Rotondo buses go.
+Trains from Bari Centrale train station run to Foggia daily, and buses go from Foggia to San Giovanni Rotondo.
 A train ride from Bari to Foggia takes one hour and 10 min on average, and a bus ride from Foggia to San Giovanni Rotondo takes one hour.

 San Giovanni Rotondo is about 155 mi (250 km) from Brindisi in Puglia.
 It takes less than 3 hours by car from Brindisi to San Giovanni Rotondo.

 I flew to Brindisi Airport, rented a car at the airport, and visited Padre Pio Shrine in San Giovanni Rotondo on my Puglia road trip.
-Check out car rentals at Brindisi Airport.
+Check out car rentals at Brindisi Airport, too!

 Trains from Milano Centrale train stations run to Foggia several times a day, and from Foggia to San Giovanni buses run several times a day as well.
 There is no train station at San Giovanni Rotondo.
 A train ride from Brindisi to Foggia takes four hours on average, and a bus ride from Foggia to San Giovanni Rotondo takes one hour.